myTerminal/software-speedruns/programming-languages/rust/README.md

 > A language empowering everyone to build reliable and efficient software. - [rust-lang.org](https://www.rust-lang.org)

-**PS:** This document is just a quick-reference for Rust and is not (supposed) to be perfect.
+**PS:** This document is just a quick reference for Rust and is not (supposed) to be perfect.
 You can always find a more detailed explanation of any concept mentioned here in [this online book](https://doc.rust-lang.org/1.30.0/book/2018-edition).

 **PPS:** This document is also not complete and most probably not accurate.
-Please excuse me if I mis-represented any concept of Rust and feel free to contribute with your improvements.
+Please excuse me if I misrepresented any concept of Rust and feel free to contribute with your improvements.

 ## Comments